RudranshKi/SRAM/README.md

 #### HOLD

-When the access transisotrs are off the data is hold onto the inverters of SRAM
+When the access transistors are off the data is hold onto the inverters of SRAM

 #### Transistor sizing